GS-Macherechedze/Week6/README.md

-# Week 6 Assignment: CREATE, ALTER & DROP TABLE
+# Revision Week 6 Assignment: CREATE, ALTER & DROP TABLE

 This week, we'll establish a foundation for working with databases by creating, modifying, and removing tables using SQL.
 We'll focus on the music collection scenario to practice these essential skills.